erroronline1/caro/readme.md

 Form fields declared as multiple will only show up in document exports if they have a value.
 Their name will be extended by a numeration in parentheses.

 Recommendations of former inputs are stored with a reference to the assigned unit of the used document to ensure a topical relevance.
 The recommendation database can be updated through the [maintenance](#maintenance) module.

-> [Regulatory evaluations and summaries](#regulatory-evaluations-and-summaries) allow for an export of records data.
-This export contains the most recent data of distinct document issues in their respective table column.
-It is beneficial and recommended that document issues do not repeat themself within components and documents.
-Repetitions do not harm the documentation per se, but may limit the analytical possibilities for the data dump.

 #### *Caveat:*
 Some elements are only processible as proper records.